cosmos/gaia/docs/docs/roadmap/launch/blog-2-en.md

 The launch of the Cosmos Hub mainnet is expected to happen in phases.
 Here we outline what to expect in each phase.

-## 🚨Phase I: Network Gains Stability 🚨
+## Phase I: Network Gains Stability

 In the first phase, the network is likely to be unstable; it may experience halts or other forms of failure requiring intervention and coordination among Cosmos Hub validators and full node operators to deploy a fix.
 This type of failure is not unexpected while the network gains stability.